7PintsOfCherryGarcia/RiDiCulousFilter/README.md

 > Your "How does it work" section sucks.
 Please elaborate!!

 Sorry to hear that homie.
 I have put significant effort in documenting almost every single line of code.
-Try to dig in, you will it quite straight forward :)
+Try to dig in, you will it easy, I promise :)